erikfredner/cv/cv.md

 St Peter's College Visiting Student of English

 Harvard College \hfill 2008-2012\
-A.B. *magna cum laude* in English
+A.B. _magna cum laude_ in English

 ## Awards

+Nominated for Alden Dissertation Prize \hfill 2022

+University of Virginia College Fellows Development Grant \hfill 2022

 Mellon Foundation Dissertation Fellowship \hfill 2020-2021

 City University of New York-Stanford Exchange Fellow \hfill 2018-2019

 G.J.
 Pigott Scholars Program Fellow \hfill 2017-2018

-Stanford University Department of English Excellence in Teaching Award \hfill 2016-2017
+Stanford University Department of English Excellence in Teaching Award \hfill 2017

 ## Writing

 ### Dissertation

-*Averaging Americans: Literature, Statistics, and Inequality* \hfill 2021\
+_Averaging Americans: Literature, Statistics, and Inequality_ \hfill 2021\
 Committee: Gavin Jones, Mark Algee-Hewitt, Mark McGurl, Paula Moya

 ### Articles

-"Counting on *The Norton Anthology of American Literature*" \hfill _conditionally accepted_ \
+"Counting on _The Norton Anthology of American Literature_" \hfill _conditionally accepted_ \
-*PMLA*.
+_PMLA_.
 Co-authored with J.D.
 Porter

-"A Meaning Apart from its Indistinguishable Words" \hfill _forthcoming_ \
+"A Meaning Apart from its Indistinguishable Words" \hfill 2022 \
-*The Nathaniel Hawthorne Review*
+_The Nathaniel Hawthorne Review_, Volume 48, Number 1

 “Hamlin Garland’s ‘Problem of Individual Life’” \hfill 2021 \
-*Nineteenth-Century Literature*, Volume 76, Issue 3
+_Nineteenth-Century Literature_, Volume 76, Issue 3

-### Collections
+\newpage

 “The Novel as Data” \hfill 2018 \
 Co-authored with Mark Algee-Hewitt and Hannah Walser\
-*The Cambridge Companion to the Novel*
+_The Cambridge Companion to the Novel_

-\newpage

 “Organizing corpora at the Stanford Literary Lab." \hfill 2017 \
 Co-authored with David McClure, Mark Algee-Hewitt, Steele Douris, Hannah Walser\
-*Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing*
+_Proceedings of the Workshop on Challenges in the Management of Large Corpora and Big Data and Natural Language Processing_

 ### Reviews

-Andrew Piper, *Enumerations* \hfill 2020 \
+Andrew Piper, _Enumerations_ \hfill 2020 \
-*Studies in the Novel*, Volume 52, Number 2
+_Studies in the Novel_, Volume 52, Number 2

 ## Teaching

 ### Instructor

+EGMT 1510 Engaging Aesthetics: Punching Up: American Satire \hfill 2022-2023 \
+University of Virginia

 EGMT 1520 Empirical and Scientific Engagement: From Language to Data \hfill 2021-2022 \
 University of Virginia